ChenZhongPu/RadixSpline/README.md

 let spline = GreedySplineCorridor::default(&data);
 if let Some(idx) = spline.search(value) {
     assert_eq!(data[idx], value);
-} else {
-    panic!("Error when spline searching!");
 }
 ```

-The second one is the focus *RadixSpline*, and Its search process has three steps:
+The second one is the *RadixSpline*, and its search process has three steps:

 - A predication within an error bound.
 - A second binary search in a narrower range.